Map shows most common Surnames by country in Europe

 Onomastics is a fascinating area of linguistics concerned with the study of the history and origin of proper names.

-Today’s map lies on the boundary between onomastics & statistics—we are going to take a look at the most common surnames in Europe countries and their meanings: Nobody can understand all of the languages the names come from, which is why there is a 2nd map, now with a translation of the names above into English:
+Nobody can understand all of the languages the names come from, which is why there is a 2nd map, now with a translation of the names above into English:

 There are several things to note: Family names are uncommon in Iceland; instead, its citizens still use an ancient Nordic system, in which a child inherits the first name of its father its last name (the last name of a son of an Icelandic man called Jón would be Jónsson, literally Jón’s son).